Kendrickpg/Project2/README.md

 # Project2
-Social Media Page, wehre users can post like, share youtube videos all in one area
+Social Media Page, where users can post, like, share youtube videos all in one area

 <h2>Technologies Used</h2>
 Java 11,